This post is about finding ideas for digital nomad jobs (and location-independent gigs / freelance work) that are non-tech related.

 Helping customers create high-quality Facebook, YouTube, and Instagram ads is in big demand.
 My friend Amanda Robinson (aka “The Digital Gal“) has built an impressive business doing this as a self-employed digital nomad.

 Freelancers can use software such as Visme.co, Doodly, or InVideo.io to create custom animations for ads, blog posts, social media, and whatever other applications.

 I’ve used all three of the software platforms above; each has its strengths and weaknesses.
-For quick, one-off animations, I enjoyed using visme.co the most.
+For quick, one-off animations, I enjoyed using visme.co (affiliate link) the most.
 The interface is intuitive and easy to learn.

 More Freelance Digital Nomad Gigs to Come

 I’m going to maintain this post of freelance digital nomad jobs and gigs as a living list.
 I’ll continue to add remote work gigs and freelancer ideas as I meet people who have successfully implemented them!

 - For some more inspiration, have a look at 3 things that happen when you leave a job to travel and work remotely.

 Photo Credits: Alex Kra, Alizée Baudez

 Greg Rodgers is a corporate escapee, budget traveler, and location-independent writer.
 He created Science of Escape to help others also enjoy a thrilling life of travel.